+Structural Mechanics I and Exercises(2)

+[Evaluation methods and policy]

+Grade is given based on the examination(mid-term (30%), final (30%)), quiz(20%), assignments and participation(20%).

+[Textbooks]

+Lecture note will be distributed on PANDA.

+[References, etc.]

+(Reference books)

+References

-Structural Mechanics I and Exercises(2) [Evaluation methods and policy] Grade is given based on the examination, quiz, assignments and participation.
-[Textbooks] Lecture note will be provided.
-[References, etc.] (Reference books) References 1.Kenneth M. Leet, et al., FUNDAMENTALS OF STRUCTURAL ANALYSIS, 4th edition, McGraw-Hill, 2011 2.
-Timothy A. Phiplot, MECHANICS OF MATERIALS, 3rd edition, Wiley, 2012.
-3. 基礎土木シリーズ1・崎元達郎著 構造力学[上]森北出版 (in Japanese) [Study outside of class (preparation and review)] Students are expected to prepare for the class utilizing the handout uploaded on the PANDA or KULASIS in advance.
+1.Kenneth M. Leet, et al., FUNDAMENTALS OF STRUCTURAL ANALYSIS, 4th edition, McGraw-Hill, 2011

+2. Timothy A. Phiplot, MECHANICS OF MATERIALS, 3rd edition, Wiley, 2012.
+3. 基礎土木シリーズ 1・崎元達郎著 構造力学[上]森北出版 (in Japanese)

+[Study outside of class (preparation and review)]

+Students are expected to prepare for the class utilizing the handout uploaded on the PANDA or KULASIS in advance.
 For the review of the class, students are expected to read the lecture note once again and complete the homework assignment.

-(Other information (office hours, etc.)) Class management policy including contact method to instructor and teaching assistant will be announced in the first class.
+(Other information (office hours, etc.))

+Class management policy including contact method to instructor and teaching assistant will be announced in the first class.

 Please visit KULASIS to find out about office hours.

-Course nu umber U-EN G23 3 3512 LE73 Course title (and course title in English) mics of Soil and department Disaster Prevention Research Institute Professor,IGARASHI AKIRA Disaster Prevention Research Institute Professor,GOTOU HIROYUKI Target yea r 3rd d year students ear students or above Number of credits 2 Year /semesters 2024/First semester Days and periods on.2 Class s style Lecture (Face-t o-face course) Language of instruction English
+Course nu ımber Der U-ENG23 33512 LE73 Course title (and course title in English) nics of Soil nics of Soil Instructor's name, job title, and department of affiliation Disaster Prevention Research Institute Professor,IGARASHI AKIRA Disaster Prevention Research Institute Professor,GOTOU HIROYUKI Target yea Target year 3rd year students or above Number credits Number of credits Year/semesters 2025/First semester Days and periods on.2 Class s style Lecture (Face-t to-face course) Language of instruction English